2017 1

 2016 Croix Mouton - fresh, fine acidity, round, aromatic, silky fruit, persistently fruity finish.
 90p.

-2016 20 Mille - more intensity and bigger structure here than in Croix Mouton, deeper and longer on the palate, fine balance, fruity aftertaste.
+2016 20 Mille - more intense and bigger structure here than Croix Mouton, deeper and longer on the palate, fine balance, fruity aftertaste.
 91p.

 2016 Cap St.Georges – very aromatic, loads of ripe sweet fruit, sappy, fine acidity, velvety texture, smooth finish.
 Splendid effort.
 93p.